Visualizing Data Types in API Documentation

 Don’t worry—this isn’t as technical as it sounds!
 Data types are like characters in a story, each with its own role and style.
 Some are straightforward (like the “Yes or No” types), while others love details.
 Our goal?
 To help you visualize them so you’re ready to tackle real-world scenarios with confidence.
 Let’s dive in!

-Boolean: The Binary Gatekeeper
+Boolean Data Type: The Binary Gatekeeper

 Meet Boolean, the straightforward sentinel of the data world.
 This type operates on a simple principle: it’s either true